 - Other materials your roof or water run-off will come in contact with

 - Availability of materials

-At Sheffield Metals, we are dedicated to providing and educating our customers with the information they need to make the best and most informed decision.
-Contractors, architects, distributors, homeowners – we want to help you with your metal roofing project.
+At Sheffield Metals, we are dedicated to providing and educating our customers with the information they need to make the best and most informed buying decision.
+Contractors, architects, distributors, homeowners — we can help you with your metal roofing project.